Max RMB 20,000

 The Chinese legal system can be opaque and the interpretation and enforcement of local laws arbitrary.
 The judiciary does not enjoy independence from political influence.
 U.S. citizens traveling or residing in China should be aware of varying levels of scrutiny to which you will be subject from Chinese local law enforcement and state security.

-Assisted Reproductive Technology: In vitro fertilization (IVF) is widely and legally practiced in China.
-Surrogacy, however, is strictly forbidden under Chinese law and surrogacy contracts will not be considered valid in China.
-The use of reproductive technology for medical research and profit is strictly controlled in China.
+Assisted Reproductive Technology: In vitro fertilization (IVF) is widely and legally practiced.
+Chinese law, however, strictly forbids surrogacy, and surrogacy contracts will not be considered valid.
+The use of reproductive technology for medical research and profit is strictly controlled.

 Contracts and Commercial Disputes: Before entering into a commercial or employment contract in China, have it reviewed by legal counsel both in the United States and in China.
-The U.S. Foreign Commercial Service can assist you in identifying and vetting business contacts and opportunities.
+The U.S. Foreign Commercial Service can assist you in identifying and vetting business contacts and opportunities, but may not intervene in contract disputes.
 Many U.S. citizens have reported difficulty getting their contracts enforced by Chinese courts or being forced out of profitable joint-ventures without opportunity to secure legal recourse in China.

-Earthquakes: Earthquakes can occur throughout China.
-U.S. citizens in China should make contingency plans and leave emergency contact information with family members outside of China.
+Earthquakes: Earthquakes occur throughout China.
 Check here for information about earthquake preparedness.

-English/Secondary School Teachers: English teachers in China frequently report employment disputes which can result in termination, lost wages, confiscation of passports, forced eviction from housing, and even threats of violence.
-Research your future workplace and make sure that you have the proper work visa to teach in China.
+English/Secondary School Teachers: English teachers in China frequently report employment disputes which can result in questioning by local authorities, termination, lost wages, confiscation of passports, forced eviction from housing, and even threats of violence.
 Please see the Teaching in China Guide on the U.S. Embassy's website.
-If you have a serious dispute with your school, consult with a local attorney; and seek assistance from the police if your safety is threatened.

 Exit/Travel Bans: Business disputes, court orders to pay a settlement, or government investigations into both criminal and civil issues may result in an exit ban which will prohibit your departure from China until the issue is resolved.
-Chinese authorities have confirmed that individuals and their family members who are not directly involved or even aware of these proceedings can be subject to an exit ban as well.
+Evenindividuals and their family members who are not directly involved, or even aware of these proceedings, can be subject to an exit ban.
 Additionally, some local businesspeople who feel that they have been wronged by a foreign business partner may hire "debt collectors” to harass, intimidate, and sometimes physically detain foreign business partners or family members in hopes of collecting the debt.
 The U.S. Embassy or consulate can provide a list of local attorneys who serve U.S. clients, but otherwise are unable to intervene in civil cases.
-Local law enforcement authorities are generally unwilling to become involved in what they consider private business matters.
+Local law enforcement authorities are generally unwilling to become involved in what they consider private business matters, and may not provide the individual who has been barred from leaving China with any written notice of the exit ban.

-Non-Governmental Organizations: In January 2017, China will implement a new law regulating the operations of foreign NGOs in China.
+Non-Governmental Organizations: In January 2017, China implemented a law regulating the operations of foreign NGOs in China.
 NGOs and their employees should ensure they are complying with all relevant statutory requirements, particularly if working in sensitive areas or fields.

 Political and Religious Activity: Participating in unauthorized political or religious activities, including participating in public protests or sending private electronic messages critical of the government, may result in detention and Chinese government imposed restrictions on future travel to China.
-U.S. citizens have been detained and expelled for distributing religious literature, including Bibles.
+U.S. citizens have been detained and/or expelled for distributing religious literature, including Bibles, or engaging in unauthorized religious meetings.
 If you bring religious literature with you, Chinese law dictates that it be a "reasonable amount” for your personal use.
 If you attempt to bring larger quantities, the literature will likely be confiscated and you may be fined, detained, or deported.

 Social Insurance: China has a social insurance system to which foreigners who work in China must contribute.
 When you sign an employment contract, you must apply for a social insurance number, and it is important that your employer work with you to comply with the regulations.
 Please check the official website for updated information.

-Special Scrutiny of Foreign Citizens: On occasion in recent years, citizens of the United States and other countries visiting or resident in China have been interrogated or detained for reasons said to be related to “state security.”
+Special Scrutiny of Foreign Citizens: On occasion, citizens of the United States visiting or resident in China have been interrogated or detained for reasons said to be related to “state security.”
 In such circumstances, you could face arrest, detention or an exit ban prohibiting your departure from China for a prolonged period.
 Dual U.S.-Chinese nationals and U.S. citizens of Chinese heritage may be at a higher risk of facing such special scrutiny.
 Information about dual nationality can be found on our website.
-Foreigners working for NGOs in China have also recently faced additional scrutiny, and China will implement a new law regulating foreign NGO activity in January 2017.
-NGOs and their employees should ensure they are complying with all relevant statutory requirements, particularly if working in sensitive areas or fields.

 Students: See our Students Abroad page and FBI travel tips.